Frequently Asked Questions about Check-ins

 3. I have a lot of contact with my staff most days, so would there be any point to doing formal check-ins as well?

 5. Sometimes I leave check-in meetings with more items on my to-do list and fewer on my staff member’s!
-I want to check in, but it seems to increase my workload every time.
 What am I doing wrong?

-Check-ins are a great time to practice not taking the monkey back.
+Check-ins are a great time to coach and guide.
 When you’re tempted to step in and take on your staff member’s work, try phrases like these:

 - “What do you think a good solution would be?”